 Where to eat in Badlands National Park

 Your only option for food in the park is the Cedar Pass Lodge.
 You can get a full sit-down meal or pick up snacks.
-(Note that the restaurant is closed for the 2020 season) If you want to bring your own food in, there are several stops along the way with picnic tables available.
+If you want to bring your own food in, there are several stops along the way with picnic tables available.

 I’d also recommend grabbing food at Wall Drug in nearby Wall, SD at the west end of the park just for the cheesy tourist fun.